Abukoking94/wireframing/README.md

 **Example:**
 A "Book Now" button under each listing allows users to initiate the booking process directly from the listing view.

+## Types of Wireframes

+Wireframes are typically categorized into two main types: **Low-Fidelity** and **High-Fidelity**, based on their level of detail and purpose in the design process.

+### Low-Fidelity Wireframes
+Low-fidelity wireframes are simple, sketch-like layouts used in the early stages of the design process.
+They focus on structure and functionality rather than aesthetics.

+**When to Use:**
+- During brainstorming or ideation sessions
+- When testing basic layout and user flow
+- To gather early feedback quickly and inexpensively

+**Characteristics:**
+- Black and white
+- Placeholder content (e.g., "Lorem ipsum", gray boxes for images)
+- Hand-drawn or blocky digital shapes

+### High-Fidelity Wireframes
+High-fidelity wireframes are detailed mockups that closely resemble the final product.
+They may include actual text, images, spacing, and interactions.

+**When to Use:**
+- Before UI development begins
+- For usability testing
+- To present refined designs to stakeholders

+**Characteristics:**
+- Accurate spacing, fonts, and UI elements
+- Real or styled content
+- Interactive components may be simulated

+---

+## Type of Wireframe Used Here

+The wireframe included in this project is a **Low-Fidelity Wireframe**.
+It is intended to communicate layout and basic structure without focusing on final design elements like colors, typography, or interactivity.
+This allows for quick feedback and easy revisions in the early design phase.